-There were five deaths in the watershed associated with the flood — an amazingly low death toll considering that a river surge in 1883 after a severe rain storm took the lives of 17 Londoners.
+There were five deaths in the watershed associated with the flood in '37 — an amazingly low death toll considering that a river surge, after a severe rain storm in 1883, took the lives of 17 Londoners.

 Glen Pearson writes, "The allure of rivers — aesthetics, economic development, environmental sustainability, and recreation — is easy for us to grasp . . . " All true.
-What is harder to grasp are the dangers urban rivers, even small ones, represent.
-Rivers are beautiful but also unpredictable.
+What can be harder to grasp are the dangers urban rivers, even small ones, represent.
+Rivers are beautiful but unpredictable.
 Developing the land beside a river is always a temptation and often a mistake.

-After the flood of '37 it was suggested that all the homes built on the flood plain should be purchased and razed.
-It was argued that this would cost less than building the multiple flood control dams demanded for flood protection.
+After the flood of '37, it was suggested that all homes built on the flood plain should be purchased and razed.
+It was argued this would cost less than building the multiple flood control dams demanded for flood protection.
 The idea failed to gain traction and the homes were not demolished.

 Now, almost eight decades after the Great Flood, London city planners have rediscovered the river and are promoting the forks as a centrepiece of their newest designs for downtown.
 At one point, the city planners were showing a picture of South Bank beach in Brisbane, Australia.
 The planners were making noises about having a similar man-made beach created at The Forks of the Thames.